eltenedor/coverage/README.md

 ### Header

-Here we specify a name for the workflow and `on` which ocasions it should respond to a trigger event:
+Here, we specify a name for the workflow and `on` which ocasions it should respond to a trigger event:

 ```yaml
 name: Unit Tests